 Metrics: For Good Measure

-With CXOs showing more and more interest in your vulnerability management program, vulnerabilities rising at an alarming rate, and production time frames getting tighter, keeping and setting the right SLAs and keeping an eye on vulnerability management metrics is a recommended best practice.
+With CXOs showing more and more interest in your vulnerability management process, vulnerabilities rising at an alarming rate, and production time frames getting tighter, keeping and setting the right SLAs and keeping an eye on vulnerability management metrics is a recommended best practice.

 Metrics including time to detection, remediation and patch management, asset tracking, and application inventory are a great start.
 These metrics will also help you with other processes like prioritization, or tasks like presenting data to the board.
 Once you know what to measure and assess, you can focus on the issues that require improvement, and allocate the resources needed so that you can keep management happy, your systems safe, and your production pace on track.